gomorpheus/morpheus-docs/library/blueprints/self-service.rst

 Building Catalog Workflows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-From the Catalog Items List Page (Tools > Self Service), click :guilabel:`ADD`.
+From the Catalog Items List Page (|LibBluCat|), click :guilabel:`ADD`.
 From the dropdown menu, select Workflow.
 The modal window will appear to configure and add a new catalog Workflow.

 Configure the following: